gjtucker/PC-Select/README.md

 ```
 ## Real genotypes and real phenotypes

 For the WTCCC2 MS data, we found that cross-validation selected all markers for both PC-Select and FaST-LMM Select.
 We used GCTA (http://www.complextraitgenomics.com/software/gcta/) to compute the association statistics in this case.
-We ran the following to do that
+We ran the following in the shell to do that

 ```
 gcta64 --bfile data/MS_ALL --autosome --make-grm --out data/MS_ALL --thread-num 8